djvanderlaan/simplermarkdown/README.md

 By default the code in the code block is run and both the code and the output of the code are shown in the generated new code block.
-In the resulting output file this wil result in
+In the output file this will result in

 ``` R
 > a <- 1 + 1